 Inside MuseScore, you can play back your score using the internal synthesizer.
 This chapter covers dynamics and tempo notations, the playback controls, and ways to extend the instrument sounds.
 If you are having problem with playback, try suggestions written on How to restore sound if playback stops working

 To change instruments setup in a score permanently, for example add a new instrument, use Instruments dialog instead.

 To switch the instrument used by one staff permanently, use Staff / Part properties instead.

 To switch to another sound sample (switch channel) (e.g. pizz., con sordino) inside an instrument, use Staff Text instead

-When a musician is required to double on a different instrument for a section of a piece, the instruction to switch instruments is generally placed above the staff at the beginning of that section.
+When a musician is required to double up on a different instrument for a section of a piece, an instruction to switch instruments is generally placed above the staff at the beginning of that section.
 A return to the primary instrument is handled in the same manner.

 The Mixer allows you to change instrument sounds, adjust volume and panning, and make other adjustments to the playback for each staff.